 While Woman of the Hour struggles when it comes to pacing and narrative structure, this is still an incredible start for Kendrick’s directorial work due to its clever dialogue, excellent balance of comedy and suspense, and captivating performances.
 It will be exciting when general audiences are able to watch this true crime thriller, with the hopes that positive word-of-mouth will make it a rousing success, and Kendrick continues to grow her directing experience.

 Woman of the Hour premiered at the Toronto International Film Festival (TIFF) on September 8, 2023.
-Netflix acquired the distribution rights for about $11 million, but no release date has been shared just yet.
+Netflix acquired the distribution rights for about $11 million and is streaming the film starting October 18, 2024.

 'Woman of the Hour' Review